TaceoLabs/co-snarks/book/src/install.md

 ## Prerequisites

-To use co-circom, you need to install Rust, Circom, and SnarkJS.
+To use co-circom, you need to install Rust, circom, and snarkJS.
 Here's a brief overview of why each tool is necessary:

 - **Rust:** Required for building and running components of co-circom.
 - **Circom:** Needed to compile a circuit into a .r1cs file.